Ageratina riparia: Description

 Mistflower is a low growing, sprawling perennial herb that may grow up to 1 meter in height in some climates.
 The species has a fibrous rootstock and its stems are often woody and covered in purple hairs.
 The stems may produce additional roots if they contact the ground.

 The serrated leaves on average reach 7.5 cm long and 2.5 cm wide and taper at each end.
 The leaves form in opposing pairs which are coarsely serrated except near the base.
 The species is related to and closely resembles Ageratina adenophora.
 However, its distinctive serrated leaves may be used to distinguish mistflower from A. adenophora.
 The white flowers are also similar in appearance to A. adenphora.
 The flowers are white with dense heads at the ends of the branches.
 Mistflower buds from July until August, and may flower from August through March in some climates.
 Its seeds are black, slender, angular, 2 mm long, with fine white hairs at the tip.
 They are dispersed by wind and flowing water.
-Mature plants can produce around 10,000 and 100,000 seeds per year.
+Mature plants can produce around 10,000 to 100,000 seeds per year.

 Distribution and invasiveness

 Mistflower is native to western Mexico.
 In its natural habitat the flower occurs sparsely and may even be considered endangered.
-Specimens were originally collected the canyon of El Mirador, Mexico in 1857 for use as an ornamental.
+Specimens were originally collected from the canyon of El Mirador, Mexico in 1857 for use as an ornamental plant.
 It was then brought back to Germany by Jean Jules Linden.
-From Linden's specimen, mistflower was introduced to many parts of the globe as an ornamental plant during the late 19th and early 20th century.
+From Linden's specimen, mistflower was introduced to many parts of the globe as an ornamental plant during the late 19th and early 20th centuries.

 Outside of its natural habitat, the species spread quickly.
-It has become naturalized in many regions, including: parts of South Africa, tropical Asia, Oceania, Macronesia, Madagascar, the Mascarenes, Hawaii, and Peru.
+It has become naturalized in many regions, including parts of South Africa, tropical Asia, Oceania, Macronesia, Madagascar, the Mascarenes, Hawaii, and Peru.
 Mistflower has become especially invasive in tropical and warm temperate climates.
-In these regions, mistflower can form dense underbrush.
+In these regions, the species can form dense underbrush.
 The branches of mistflower plants may intertwine with each other, creating a blanket effect which out-competes native flora and prevents indigenous species from propagating because of the lack of sunlight.
 In Sri Lanka, for example, it chokes out native plants in the country's mountain and cloud forests, and in pastures, roadsides, barren areas and bushlands of other places where it has been introduced with often disastrous effects.
 There is evidence that mistflower's decaying plant matter further inhibits the germination of native flora as it produces allelopathic compounds in decomposition that limit soil nutrients.
+It also adversely affects grazing pastures, as it can be toxic to horses and is often avoided by grazing stock.

-Outside of its natural habitat, mistflower is often found in temperate pastural areas and wetlands.
+Outside of its natural habitat, mistflower is often found in temperate pastoral areas and wetlands.
 The species grows in either sun or shade, but prefers higher levels of light found in marginal habitats: at the edge of forests and on streambanks.
 It thrives in warm and humid habitats, especially subtropical and tropical forests.
 Mistflower is tolerant to most soils, variable humidity levels, shade, and is resilient to damage from grazing.
-Mistflower adversely affects grazing pastures, as it can be toxic to horses and is often avoided by grazing stock.